 Student Field Study Grant

 These grants are intended to support graduate student members of CLAG in their thesis or dissertation research in Latin America or concerning the Latin American diaspora.
 The grants are not intended to cover all fieldwork costs, but rather to assist students working towards the Master’s degree or Ph.D. in their field and/or archival research in Latin America.
-The grant for the MA/MS recipients will be approximately $1,000 and for Ph.D. recipients about $1,500.
+The grant for the MA/MS recipients will be approximately $1,000 and for Ph.D. recipients $1,500.
+The top PhD applicant will receive the Carl and Lorena Sauer award.

 Eligibility: